Sidduri2025/RehabEdge/README.md

 Edge AI model (like MediaPipe or TensorFlow Lite) detects joint/hand positions instantly.

 App gives immediate feedback (“straighten your back”, “lift your arm higher”) without waiting for cloud processing.

+## Privacy & Security

+RehabEdge deals with sensitive health data (video, posture, movements).

+With Edge AI, all processing happens locally on the phone.

+No need to upload videos to external servers.